Skip to main content

 Storage unit

 Every receipt needs a storage unit.
 The storage unit defines where the ingredient stock is added.
-Examples:
+The storage unit is pre-filled from the order’s delivery location if it has a linked storage unit.
+You can change it before posting.

 Storage unitTypical use